-What are the most common types of fillers and how do I know which one to get?
+What are the most common types of Dermal fillers and how do I know which one to get?

-To start, “it helps to think of the face in 3 dimensions and multilayered,” says Shafer.
-“There’s the structural support (such as the cheekbones), the muscle layer (contributing to animation), the soft tissue layer (fat and tissue contributing to volume) and the skin (draped over all the underlying layers).”
-Each injectable has different physiochemical properties and works to achieve specific goals in certain anatomical areas; “there isn’t one magic filler,” says Shafer, who explains that they’re subdivided into hyaluronic acid (Belotero, Juvederm, Voluma, Restylane), calcium hydroxyapatite (Radiesse) and poly L-lactic acid (Sculptra).
-“Further, each brand also has subcategories based on the concentration of the product and whether it’s mixed with an anesthetic.”
+To start, “it helps to think of the face in 3 dimensions and multilayered.
+There’s the structural support (such as the cheekbones), the muscle layer (contributing to animation), the soft tissue layer (fat and tissue contributing to volume) and the skin (draped over all the underlying layers).
+Each injectable has different physiochemical properties and works to achieve specific goals in certain anatomical areas; there isn’t one magic filler, they’re subdivided into hyaluronic acid (Belotero, Juvederm Voluma, Bio Plus ), calcium hydroxyapatite (Radiesse) and poly L-lactic acid (Sculptra).
+Further, each brand also has subcategories based on the concentration of the product and whether it’s mixed with an anesthetic.”
 According to Shafer, hyaluronic acid (HA) fillers, which are made out of a molecule naturally found in our skin (read: high compatibility with little to no reaction), are ideal for first-time patients and can be injected almost anywhere you can think to add volume or shape—nasiolabial lines, cheeks, lips, eyelids, eyebrows, forehead lines, and nose.
 “Their greatest advantage is that they’re the only filler category that’s reversible by an enzyme, hyaluronidase, which can ‘melt’ it almost instantly—this has been revolutionary in treating patients with filler mishaps,” he says.
-Radiesse, in the calcium hydroxyapatite category, has “excellent lifting capacity when injected deep into the bone and it has FDA approval for rejuvenation of the hand,” says Shafer, and Sculptra, in the poly L-lactic acid category, is a collagen stimulator that works gradually over the course of a series of treatments and works to repair the underlying skin structure overtime for a natural-looking correction.
+Radiesse, in the calcium hydroxyapatite category, has “excellent lifting capacity when injected deep into the bone and it has FDA approval for rejuvenation of the hand, and Sculptra, in the poly L-lactic acid category, is a collagen stimulator that works gradually over the course of a series of treatments and works to repair the underlying skin structure overtime for a natural-looking correction.